NatronGitHub/Natron/Documentation/source/devel/natronpath.rst

   The bundled OpenFX plug-ins are located in Plugins/OFX/Natron in your Natron installation and the bundled PyPlugs in the directory Plugins/PyPlugs.

-- The standard user location for non OpenFX plug-ins (i.e PyPlugs): that is the directory .Natron in the home directory, e.g:
+- The standard user location for non OpenFX plug-ins (i.e. PyPlugs): that is the directory .Natron in the home directory, e.g.:

             On Windows that would be::